 From huge markets, old villages, historical palaces, entertainment districts and shopping plazas, there was always something new to try to seek out daily.
 The neighbourhoods are diverse, and that alone, alongside the array of cafes and coffee roasters, will keep you occupied in the capital.

-READ MORE: Visit Seoul – The Soul of South Korea’s Capital City
+READ MORE: Places to Visit in Seoul – The Soul Capital of South Korea

 Day Trips and Tours in Seoul